 1. Complete the changes and be sure that the portfolio has been recalculated.

-2. In the Ribbon in the Portfolio Selection group, click the Save As button.
+2. In the ribbon in the Portfolio Selection group, click the Save As button.

 3. Enter the desired scenario name and click OK.
-The scenario will be available in the Scenario drop-down list in the Portfolio Selection group of the Ribbon.
+The scenario will be available in the Scenario dropdown list in the Portfolio Selection group of the ribbon.

 Comparing Scenarios

 After you have at least one scenario saved in addition to the baseline, you can perform a comparison.
 A comparison allows you to view the similarities and differences between each scenario.
-The main advantage to the Compare option in Project Server is it compares all the scenarios at once, allowing the strategic reviews to review the variance of one scenario versus another.
-This will showcase which projects tend to be higher across all scenarios and any resource or cost differences that can be expected in gaining the most amount of value from selecting projects in the Portfolio Analysis process.
+The main advantage to the Compare option in Project Server is that it compares all the scenarios at once, allowing strategic reviewers to review the variance of one scenario versus another.
+This compound view will showcase which projects tend to be higher across all scenarios and any resource or cost differences that can be expected in gaining the most value from selecting projects in the Portfolio Analysis process.

-A very useful portion of the comparison is that it creates a list of projects and displays which projects are in which scenario.
+A very useful portion of the comparison is that it creates a list of projects and displays which ones are in which scenario.
 You can use this information to identify trends.
-For example, if one project is not selected for any of the scenarios than maybe it does not belong in the portfolio.
+For example, if one project is not selected for any of the scenarios, perhaps it does not belong in the portfolio.

 To simplify the comparison window, save only a limited number of scenarios.